Accelerated Payments logoAccelerated Payments logoAccelerated Payments logoAccelerated Payments logo

 HOW EXPORT FINANCE CAN HELP

-Export finance offers a way for businesses to release working capital, specifically from overseas transactions, that might otherwise remain tied up in invoices for long periods of time.
+Export finance offers a way for businesses to release working capital, specifically from overseas transactions, that might otherwise remain tied up in receivables for long periods of time.

 This type of finance is very specific, tailored to suit the financial demands of individual companies who export.
 It allows business to grow quickly by widening their sales channels into new markets.
 It can also increase your trade with large foreign multinationals who will demand longer payment terms.